la diversification alimentaire bebe

 How Olive Oil Helps Baby's Growth and Development

-Olive oil plays a vital role in your baby’s growth and development.
+Olive oil plays a vital role in your baby's growth and development.
 It is rich in antioxidants and vitamins A, D, E, and K, which are vital for cell growth and nervous system development.
-It also improves nutrient absorption in your baby’s body, which can promote healthy growth.
-Additionally, olive oil can help reduce inflammation and boost your baby’s immune system, while also promoting good heart health.
-For these reasons, introducing olive oil into your baby’s diet early on can be beneficial.
+It also improves nutrient absorption in your baby's body, which can promote healthy growth.
+Additionally, olive oil can help reduce inflammation and strengthen your baby's immune system, while also promoting good heart health.
+For these reasons, introducing olive oil into your baby's diet early on can be beneficial.
 However, it is important to consult a healthcare professional to determine the appropriate amount to give your baby.

 The best age to introduce olive oil into baby's diet